j-w-matlock/ArcGIS-Pro-Flood-Damage-Toolbox/README.md

 * specify a single value and growing season to apply to all sampled crop codes.

+If the *Default Growing Season* parameter is left blank, crops without a specified season are treated as year-round.
+When an event month falls outside a crop's listed growing season, the tool assumes year-round susceptibility and emits a warning.

 For each flood depth raster the toolbox produces a two–band raster containing crop type and damage fraction, a CSV summary table and performs a Monte Carlo analysis with user‑defined uncertainty and number